Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 Rule 43(1)(a)

-ITC on of CG used or intended to be used exclusively for
+ITC in respect of CG used or intended to be used exclusively for

 non-business purposes or